Tithing

 To give you an idea of Church middle management, I earned about $100,000 per year with benefits including pension.
 I could travel pretty much anywhere world-wide with little justification.

-Our Comment: The claimed salary of $600k (in the mid 1990s – probably 800k+ now) would probably be appropriate for someone assisting in the management of a $100 billion corporation.
-So in that regard the compensation wouldn’t be considered excessive.
-But many members probably would not see it that way if it was publicly disclosed as it just doesn’t seem right for an apostle to get rich from the Church.
-However if they are paid phenomenally well, it offers greater incentive to never leave the church or make it look bad for any reason.
+Editor Comment: The claimed salary of $600k (in the mid 1990s - probably 800k+ now) would probably be appropriate for someone assisting in the management of a $100 billion corporation.
+So in that regard the compensation wouldn't be considered excessive.
+But many members probably would not see it that way if it was publicly disclosed as it just doesn't seem right for an apostle to get rich from the church.
+However, if they are paid phenomenally well, it offers greater incentive to never leave the church or make it look bad for any reason.
+The GA compensation will forever be a mystery unless the church becomes more forth-coming in disclosing its finances which appears unlikely.

-It's disgraceful to read the propaganda the Church puts out about tithing.
-Read the article ‘Tithing Shoes’ based on a true story from the Church’s magazine Friend, Nov 2007:
+It's disgraceful to read some of the propaganda the Church puts out about tithing.
+Read the article 'Tithing Shoes' based on a true story from the Church's magazine Friend, Nov 2007:

 The story recounts a destitute mother with a child that did not have any shoes to wear.
 She had just enough money to buy some shoes for her son.
-Instead, she feels too guilty if she spends that money on her son instead of giving it to the Church as tithing, so she gives it to the Church.
-Of course a ‘miracle’ happens and the bishop gives her son some shoes he happened to have.
+Instead, she feels too guilty if she spends that money on her son instead of giving it to the church as tithing, so she gives it to the church.
+Of course a 'miracle' happens soon afterwards and a neighbor gives her son some shoes she happened to have.

 From a member: